 How to Start Freelancing in Pakistan: Your Complete Guide to Success

-Graphic Designing and Web Development are the two most in-demand freelancing skills in Pakistan, though the market has expanded to include digital marketing, content writing, virtual assistance, and software development.
+Graphic design, web development, and software development remain the most in-demand freelance skills in Pakistan, alongside fast-growing categories like digital marketing, content writing, virtual assistance, and AI-related services.

 Legal Framework and Registration Requirements